envhyf/hfs/hysplit/README.md

 After creating grid adjust file locations in script.
 Scipt is executed within ArcMap IDE by simply loading and running it.
 This is necessery because of [arcpy](http://resources.arcgis.com/en/help/main/10.1/index.html#//000v000000v7000000) memory limitation.

 #### 5-2-count\_hits.py

-Count how many trajectories per station entered the area around points of
+Count how many trajectories per station entered the area around points of interest.
+Stations need to be specified in CVS file in a format (station, lat, lon).
+CSV file used for batch run definition can be used as well.
+Points are define in script as a tripple (point name, lat, lon).
+Radius is defined as r.
-# interest.